-Clients: Click here to access the Biodiversity Services Facility website in a new window.
+Clients: Visit here to access the Biodiversity Services Facility website in a new window.

 Public Identification Services

 Carnegie Museum entomologists frequently function as unofficial "county extension agents" by providing identifications, answers to questions, or referrals for Pennsylvania citizens regarding insect pests, unusual insects, pet bugs, and other entomological topics.
 Most of these requests are telephone inquiries, but many are received through the mail, brought to the museum by concerned individuals, or sent by conservancies, government agencies, or other specialists.
 Hundreds of hours each year are devoted to identification services, many of which can only be provided by specialists at Carnegie Museum.
-Please ask about identification services by phone 412.622.3259, or by choosing the specimen identification option on our contact form.
+Visit the Specimen Identification section of the website to submit your object for identification.